Acropyga acutiventris: Biology

 This ant lives in association with the mealybug, Xenococcus annandalei in its underground nest.
 The mealybug is a subterranean species and sucks sap from the rootlets of certain trees, particularly species of Ficus and the coconut palm.
 It exudes drops of honeydew which form part of the diet of the ant.
 Worker ants tend the mealybugs and stimulate the production of honeydew by stroking their abdomens.
 If the ant colony is disturbed and the ants are forced to disperse, each takes a female mealybug to the new nest site, carrying it in her mandibles.
 When the soil is warm and damp, the ants and mealybugs remain just below the surface, but during cold, dry weather they descend to greater depths.
 This mutualistic arrangement seems to occur throughout the range of the ant.

-X. annandalei has not been found anywhere except in association with A. acutiventris in its nest, and while being transported by the queen who carries a female mealybug on her nuptial flight.
+Xenococcus annandalei has not been found anywhere except in association with A. acutiventris in its nest, and while being transported by the queen who carries a female mealybug on her nuptial flight.
 The colony she founds is thus provided with the food supply it needs to prosper.
 No other means of dispersal is known for this mealybug.